 The ensemble’s CD-recordings took top places in the classical music charts and were honoured, as „a subtle and rewarding performance“ (the Strad), with “highest possible marks on the entire line” (Klassik Heute).
 A big commitment of the ensemble applies the enlargement of the repertoire.
 Several works have been inscribed to and premiered by them.
 In 2019 Aribert Reimann dedicated his opus on Schumann’s “Frauenliebe und - leben” to the delian: :quartett and soprano Claudia Barainsky.
 The delian: :quartett’s musical guests include artists such as Gilles Apap, Measha Brueggergosman, Gérard Caussé, Stella Doufexis, Per Arne Glorvigen, the Henschel-Quartett, Sergei Nakariakov, Menahem Pressler, Anatol Ugorski and many more.
 The Delians have shared ten years of their artistic life with the great actor Bruno Ganz, up to his death in 2019, with several spectacular reading-projects.

 Since 2017 the members of the delian: :quartett appear as Pirastro-Artists and partners of the renowned string manufacturer.
-Adrian Pinzaru plays a violin by Giovanni Battista Rogeri, generously provided by Christine Anderson; Andreas Moscho’s violin by Giovanni Francesco Pressenda is a big-hearted permanent loan from the Paderborn families Lödige and Jacoby.
+Adrian Pinzaru plays a violin by Giovanni Battista Rogeri, generously passed on to him by Christine Anderson; Andreas Moscho’s violin by Giovanni Francesco Pressenda is a big-hearted permanent loan from the Paderborn families Lödige and Jacoby.